-This file is generated by Eclipse or can be created with android tool from Android SDK.
+This file is generated by Eclipse or can be created with android tool from Android SDK

-Note: Both files (AndroidManifest.xml and project.properties) are required to compile the C++ part of the application (NDK build system uses information from these files).
+Note: Both files (AndroidManifest.xml and default.properties) are required to compile the C++ part of the application (NDK build system uses information from these files).
 If any of these files does not exist, compile the Java part of the project before the C++ part.

-Theory: Building application with C++ native part from command line
+Theory: How to build Android application having C++ native part (from command line)